hdoordt/stm32f103-sx1261-minimal-rs/README.md

 A minimal application for sending data with an SX1261 modem from an STM32F103 CPU.

+*Note: I have not yet been able to confirm whether this code works*

 ## To run:

 - Install openocd and [Rust](https://rustup.rs/)